 Understanding the Forex Brokerage Business Models – A-Book, B-Book, and Hybrid

 Forex brokers employ various business models to manage risk, generate revenue, and cater to the diverse needs of their clients.
-Their primary approaches to handling client orders are A-book, B-book, and hybrid models.
+Their primary approaches to handling client orders are A-book, B-book, and hybrid models (or C-book).
 In this article, we’ll explore these models and their pros and cons for brokers.

 A-book model

-This strategy suggests that the moment the broker receives a trade from their client, the broker will enter into another trade with a counterparty in the same direction as their client.
+This strategy entails that the moment the broker receives a trade from their client, the broker will enter into another trade with a counterparty in the same direction as their client.

 Commission is one of the broker’s sources of income in the A-book model.
-Even though the prices of entry and exit were the same for the broker and their client, the client pays commissions to the broker for the execution.
-Usually, this is calculated as volume-based (e.g. $X per $1M or lot).
-This commission constitutes the broker’s P&L.
+In situations where the broker does not apply a markup to the spread (see below), the prices of entry and exit are the same for the broker and their client, with the client paying commission to the broker for the execution.
+Usually, this calculation is volume-based (e.g., $X per $1M or per lot).
+This commission constitutes the broker’s profit for the trade.

-Another way to make money in A-book is through a markup (it’s when a broker adds an amount to the pricing for its clients): the broker makes money because the rates at which they trade with the client are worse than the rates at which the broker trades with the counterparty.
-The markup is the difference between the price provided to the client and the broker’s price taken from the counterparty.
-This difference also constitutes the broker’s P&L.
+Another way to make money in A-book is through a markup to the spread, which is the difference between the current buy and sell prices of the instrument being traded.
+The broker makes money by applying a markup to the rates at which they trade with the client as compared to the rates at which the broker trades with their liquidity provider(s).
+This difference between the price provided to the client and the broker’s price taken from the LP constitutes the broker’s profit.

 Pros